 Harnett radioed for help with his uninjured arm, then engaged in a foot pursuit until Archer was apprehended by authorities some blocks away.

 1. It happens fast.
 Harnett said he had only "a split second" to respond from the moment he saw Archer to first shots fired.
-If you're familiar with Boyd's OODA cycle, then you know that the person who makes the right decisions faster tends to prevail in combat.
+If you're familiar with Boyd's OODA cycle, you know that the person who makes the right decisions faster tends to prevail in combat.
 One way to shorten the decision-making process is through proper training.

 May God grant us the courage, skill, and strength of character to fight and prevail over those who would do us harm.